ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_4/Transcripts/Prose/cFPIP-04L_Physics as Information Processing  ~ Chris Fields ~ Lecture 4.m4a.sentences.csv_transcript.md

 [[start:2789272][end:2796460]] So do clocks have to tick discreetly or how do we think about continuous time modeling.

 46:39 _Chris:_
-[[start:2799700][end:2801036]] In this quantum setting?
-[[start:2801068][end:2816100]] They do have to tick discreetly because one has to be able to distinguish Alice's preparation of the qubits on her boundary from Bob's measurements of the qubits on the boundary.
+[[start:2799700][end:2801036]] In this quantum setting they do have to tick discreetly because one has to be able to distinguish Alice's preparation of the qubits on her boundary from Bob's measurements of the qubits on the boundary.
 [[start:2817640][end:2827130]] And this process can be extremely fast with respect to any kind of sense of macroscopic time.

 47:09 [[start:2829260][end:2836060]] Your eyes are responding to photons in, I think it's hundreds of femtoseconds.